merely-useful/py-rse/index.md

 If she has made her changes in a branch called `editing-readme`, the steps are:

-1. Pull Sami's on the `master` branch of the GitHub repository into the `master` branch of her desktop repository.
+1. Pull Sami's changes from the `master` branch of the GitHub repository into the `master` branch of her desktop repository.

 2. Merge *from* the `master` branch of her desktop repository